After-tax IRR is calculated via XIRR — a date-aware formula that handles irregular cash flows and compounds returns continuously, not annually.

 Think Long-Term and Multi-Generation

 Corporate investing is about building long-term wealth.
-Consider how your portfolio structure supports not just your immediate needs, but also estate planning and wealth transfer to the next generation.
+Consider how your portfolio structure supports not just your immediate needs, but also estate strategy and wealth transfer to the next generation.
 See our [dynasty approach](/dynasty-builder/).

 Work with Your Professional Team